danjarosz/daankh-next-js-project-template/Writerside/topics/E2E-and-Acceptance-tests.md

 # E2E and Acceptance tests

+**Acceptance tests** should be focused on the behavior of a user, so if he/she is able to do what he/she wanted.

+**E2E tests** should cover the cases of displayed UI, so it is acceptable to mock responses.

 For implementing both **E2E and acceptance tests**, there is prepared an environment based on [Playwright](https://playwright.dev/docs/intro)